 - Type of identity document, number and period of validity

-- If applicable, the presence of an A1 statement, residence permit,
+- If applicable, the presence of an A1 certificate, residence permit,

 work permit, notification or model agreement including number and period of validity

-- Name, address and place of residence of the temp agency and the registration number of the agency at the Chamber of Commerce
+- Name, address and place of residence of the hirer and the hirer's Chamber of Commerce registration number

-Everyone who is employed by a Dutch company has a SSN, which is why it is a mandatory field in De Bouwpas if you work for a Dutch company.
-The SSN is stated on the Dutch passport or ID card.
-Workers outside of The Netherlands do not have a Dutch SSN, but the main contractor would like to see proof that the Social Security Number you enter is actually for the worker you register.
+Everyone employed by a Dutch company has a BSN.
+That is why, this field is mandatory in Bouwpas if you work for a Dutch company.
+The BSN is mentioned on the Dutch passport of ID card.
+Foreign workers do not have this, but the main contractor would like to see proof that the BSN you fill in belongs to the worker you register.

-Does the worker come to the Netherlands for less than 4 months?
-Then he/she can register as a non-resident in the Basisregistratie Personen (BRP: Personal Records Database).
-He/she needs to do this at a municipality with a counter for non-residents.
-After registering, the worker receives a Social Security Number (SSN).
+Is the worker coming to the Netherlands for less than 4 months?
+Then he/she can register as a non-resident in the Personal Records Database (Basisregistratie Personen BRP).
+He/she does this at a municipality with a counter for non-residents.
+After registration, the worker will receive a Dutch social security number (BSN).

-Everyone who receives a Dutch SSN from abroad will receive a written confirmation.
-You can upload this confirmation in the 'SSN certificate' field.
+Any foreigner who receives a Dutch BSN, will also receive written confirmation of this.
+You can upload this confirmation in the 'BSN proof' field.

-Employees always need to show a valid ID when they are working on a construction site.
-Does the Inspectorate SZW ask you to confirm the identity of a worker?
-Then you need to provide a copy of the identity document within 48 hours.
-A driving license is not a valid identity document to establish identity at the start of the employment relationship.
-The driving license does not state anything about nationality and residence status.
+Employees must always show a valid identity document when working on a construction site.
+Does the Netherlands Labour Authority (formerly Inspectorate SZW) ask you to 'confirm the identity of an employee'?
+Then you must provide a copy of the identity document within 48 hours.
+A driving licence is not a valid identity document to confirm the identity at the start of the employment relationship.
+This is because the driving licence does not provide information about nationality and residence status.

 A1 of WASP

-With an A1 statement you demonstrate that the payment of social contributions has been arranged in another country.
-However, it is possible that the main contractor wants more certainty from you on how you have arranged this payment, while an A1 does not apply.
-In that case, the main contractor may (for the assessment) request an Employer's Social Contribution Statement (WASP).
-This is a document that you, the employer, draw up yourself, in which you state how you pay these premiums for this person.
+With an A1 (certificate of coverage), you officially show that the payment of social contributions is regulated in another country.
+However, it may happen that the main contractor wants more certainty about how you have arranged this remittance, if an A1 is not applicable.
+In that case, the main contractor may ask (at the time of assessment) for an Employer's Declaration of Remittance of Social Security Contributions (WASP).
+This is a document prepared by you, the employer, in which you report how you remit these contributions for this person.